What is an Agile Group?

 2. A Scrum Coach

 Once the stakeholder has presented the vision on the table in front of the members, comes the scrum master or the agile coach who drafts or outlines the blueprint of the project.
 The agile coach guides and leads the agile group to accomplish the project and to deliver the product to the client.
 Apart from drafting the agile project outline, the agile coach supervises the day to day activities and the project progress.

 3. Agile group members

 The members are the foundation for any agile group or business implementation as the team members are the ones who work for the success of the project and to achieve the goal of the project.
 The members are a group of teams performing different functions like the architects, front end and back end developers, technicians, quality analysts, software testers, etc. The agile project implementation will collapse without the group embers as the individual members of the group.
 The agile team members work together to get rid of any obstruction in the way of achieving the target.

 The Functioning of the Agile Group

-This helps to keep a track of the project progress and each member gets a chance to put their point of view in the meeting if they have a productive plan or suggestion for a better quality of the product.
-The coach and the agile group embers can share and exchange their views in these meetings which helps to bring integrity among the group members.
+This helps to keep track of the project progress, and each member gets a chance to put their point of view in the meeting if they have a productive plan or suggestion for a better quality of the product.
+The coach and the agile group embers can share and exchange their views in these meetings, which helps to bring integrity among the group members.

 This has been a guide to the Agile Group.
 Here we have discussed the different Business Verticals, Traits and the Functioning of the Agile Group.
 You can also go through our other suggested articles to learn more –